lvgraham/GitConnected-Project/README.md

 * Park Name
 * Number of total sites
 * Number of reservable sites
-* The URL to make a reservation
 * The cost per night
+* Information about how to book

 When you select the name of the campsite, you will be shown the 5-day weather forecast for that area and more information about the campsite.